nbkhuong/1-Object-Detection-in-an-Urban-Environment/README.md

 There are 2 experiments carried out:

 - The first experiment used the default configuration and was trained for 6 steps only. (pipline_0.config)
-- The second experiment was trained with some modifications of the configuration. (pipeline_2.config)
+- The second experiment was using the same configuration from 1st experiment but with longer iterations. (pipeline_2.config)
-- The third experiment was trained with some modifications of the configuration. (pipeline_4.config)
+- The third experiment was using the same configure from 2nd experiment but with many more augmentations samples. (pipeline_4.config)

 |  1st experiment | 2nd experiment     | 3rd experiment|
 | -------------- | -------------- | ------|